qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ### Getting Docker to Play Nice with Virtual Box

-If you are already running a virtual machine on your system (e.g., for SoftDes), you will need to temporarily disable the Windows Hyper-V feature and reboot your machine.
+There are two strategies you can use If you are already running a virtual machine on your system (e.g., for SoftDes).

+***Option 1:*** You can run the QEA simulator inside of your Linux virtual machine (that is running in VirtualBox).
+First, make sure you have at least 15 GB free in your VM, then follow the instructions in this document in the section [Notes for Working in Linux](#notes-for-working-in-linux).

+***Option 2:*** You can temporarily disable the Windows Hyper-V feature and reboot your machine.
 When you want to use Docker again, you will have to re-enable Hyper-V.  Yes, this is super annoying.
 Sorry!
 Here are some [instructions for toggling Hyper-V on and off](https://hazaveh.net/2015/11/easily-disable-hyper-v-to-run-vmware-and-virtual-box/) so you can switch back and forth between Virtual Box and Docker.

 ## Connecting to the Physical Neatos